litmuschaos/litmus-docs/website/versioned_docs/version-2.4.0/getting-started/installation.md

 NOTES:
 Thank you for installing litmus 😀

-Your release is named chaos and its installed to namespace: litmus.
+Your release is named chaos and it's installed to namespace: litmus.

 Visit https://docs.litmuschaos.io to find more info.
 ```